RWS/dxa-flexible-campaign-content/README.md

 DXA.Java:

-1. Install the DXA module in your local Maven repository by doing the following in the directory 'java/campaigncontent-dxa-module':
+1. Install the DXA module in your local Maven repository by doing the following in the directory 'java':

    ```
     mvn install